vsingh-group/LCODEC-deep-unlearning/README.md

-# LCODEC_Deep_Unlearning_CVPR22
-Code for CVPR22 paper "Deep Unlearning via Randomized Conditionally Independent Hessians"
+#  Deep Unlearning via Randomized Conditionally Independent Hessians (CVPR 2022)

+All experiments are run within the specified folders, and call out to 'codec'.
+Navigate to each folder for example scripts and directions on how to run in __expname__/README.md.